Material Services Specialist

-- Replenish Dan Carts and Intubation boxes immediately upon receipt coordinating retrieval with end users promptly
+- Replenish Dan Carts and Intubation boxes immediately upon receipt coordinating retrieval with end-users promptly

 - Retrieve equipment from units, decontaminate, and stage in appropriate area for re-distribution as assigned and required.

-- Maintains the safety, security and cleanliness of the Materials Managements areas and loading dock by clearing Material containers, trash and other debris.
+- Maintains the safety, security, and cleanliness of the Materials Managements areas and loading dock by clearing Material containers, trash, and other debris.

 - Complete and turn in daily all paperwork related to replenishments or issues of items paying particular attention to accuracy.
-All documentation must include employee’s name.
+All documentation must include the employee’s name.

 - Inspect all consumable supplies for proper labeling, expiration, and proper condition (packaging undamaged).